Ellipse Equation and Graph Calculator

 \( y_1 = -3 \\ \\ y_2 = 3 \)

-Graph of a horizontal ellipse centered at the origin on the Cartesian plane, example 1.
+Graph of a horizontal ellipse centered at the origin on the Cartesian plane, example of using the ellipse graph equation calculator.

 Graph of the ellipse